 How We Help

-Central OHT for Specialized Populations brings expertise in specialized services through an individual’s lifespan with a focus on mental health and addictions, seniors, and Indigenous populations.
+The Central Ontario Specialized Health Network brings expertise in specialized services through an individual’s lifespan with a focus on mental health and addictions, seniors, and Indigenous populations.

 We Strive To: